On axisymmetric self-similar solutions to the MHD system: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank Professors Yun Wang and Nicola De Nitti for many helpful discussions.
 The work of the author is partially supported by the Postgraduate Research \& Practice Innovation Program of Jiangsu Province via grant KYCX24\_3285.
+The author also appreciates the reviewers for their careful reading and helpful comments.